 NOTIFICATION PURPOSE User Login Unsuccessful Informs the endpoint user that the attempt to log on to the domain has failed.
-Threat Mitigation Indicates that the endpoint is being blocked because of suspicious network activity detected by Threat Discovery Appliance.
+Threat Mitigation Indicates that the endpoint is being blocked because of suspicious network activity detected by Threat Discovery Appliance or Deep Discovery Inspector.
 Manual Quarantine Indicates that the endpoint has been manually placed in quarantine by an administrator.